 For investors seeking immediate liquidity on their non-traded FSEP shares, there does exist a limited and fragmented secondary market.
 Unfortunately, however, recent pricing suggests that FSEP investors wishing to sell on a thinly traded secondary market may only do so at disadvantageous pricing of approximately $5.25 – $5.61 per share.
 This recent secondary market pricing suggests that FSEP investors who recently sold their shares on the secondary market likely incurred substantial losses of approximately 45% on their initial investment, excluding distributions paid to date.

 The attorneys at Law Office of Christopher J. Gray, P.C. have significant experience representing investors in connection with complex non-conventional investments, including non-traded BDCs and REITs.
-Investors may contact us via the contact form on this website, by telephone at (866) 966-9598, or by e-mail at email@example.com for a no-cost, confidential consultation.
-Attorneys at the firm are admitted in New York, New Jersey and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).
+Investors may contact us via the contact form on this website, by telephone at (866) 966-9598, or by e-mail at firstname.lastname@example.org for a no-cost, confidential consultation.
+Attorneys at the firm are admitted in New York and Wisconsin and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).